sharikak54/sharikak54.github.io/_cases/moth_moth_swapped.md

 Description TODO

-Two moths that are the same color.
-Distinguished from the <a href="moth_moth_swapped.html">different-colored moth case</a>.
+Two differently-colored moths.
+Distinguished from the <a href="moth_moth.html">double-moth case</a>.